Skip to main content

 Here are the practical facts for south-east London.

 Honour & Glory Boxing Club is at 122 Broad Walk, London SE3 8ND in Kidbrooke.
 Free parking is on-site.
-Classes run Monday to Thursday evenings and Saturday mornings.
+Classes run Monday, Wednesday and Friday evenings, plus Saturday mornings.
 There is a trial session available that costs nothing and commits you to nothing.
 You come in, meet the coaches, train, and decide.
 That is the entire barrier to entry.

 Equipment is not required on day one.
 The gym has what you need while you are getting started.
 The only things to bring are comfortable clothing, trainers, and a drink.

-The coaches are BBBofC licensed and the club is ABA affiliated through England Alliance Boxing.
+The coaches are ABA/Alliance-credentialed, with BBBofC professional experience led by Anton Pattenden and the club is ABA affiliated through Amateur Boxing Alliance.
 These credentials matter.
 The standard of coaching at Honour & Glory is the reason members stay rather than leaving in February like they might from a generic gym.

 Who the January Programme Is For

-Honour & Glory trains from age five upwards.
+Honour & Glory junior group classes start from age 7.
 The Seniors programme, for anyone aged 17 and over, is where most adult New Year starters will find themselves.
 These sessions are designed to accommodate beginners alongside more experienced members.
 Nobody is expected to perform beyond their level, and the coaching is calibrated to where individuals actually are.

-For parents who want a New Year activity for their children rather than themselves, the Infants group (ages 7 to 9) and Junior group (ages 10 to 16) are both open to new starters in January.
+For parents who want a New Year activity for their children rather than themselves, the younger end of Junior Recreational and older junior group are both open to new starters in January.
 The club typically sees a surge of new junior members in January as parents commit alongside their children.
 That family commitment tends to stick better than solo resolutions.

 What January Training Looks Like